ssolisstokes/The-Ramen-Rater/README.md

-# The-Ramen-Rater
+# The Ramen Rater
-Practice repository for creating .rmd files and publishing a webpage.
+Practice repository for creating .rmd files and publishing a webpage

-The data used in this repository is from The Ramen Rater (https://www.theramenrater.com/) and The Big List (https://www.theramenrater.com/resources-2/the-list/)

 # Resources Utilized
-Below are some resources I found helpful while creating the webpage
+Below are some resources I found helpful!

 ## Theme and Formating